Hemanth1818/AI-Video-Caption-and-Generation-System/README.md

 3. Frames → Motion Adapter for animations.
 4. Generated Frames → Export to Video.

+## 📂 Inputs and Outputs

+The project processes video files by extracting frames, generating captions, and creating AI-driven outputs using advanced models like BLIP and AnimateDiff.

+### Input Videos

+The `inputs/` folder contains the raw video files used as examples for this project.
+Each file is named sequentially:

+* Input-1.mp4
+* Input-2.mp4
+* ...
+* Input-10.mp4

+These videos demonstrate the initial state before applying the AI-powered captioning and video generation pipeline.

+### Output Videos

+The `outputs/` folder showcases the final results after processing the input videos through the system.
+Each output corresponds to its respective input file:

+* Output-1.mp4 (Generated from Input-1.mp4)
+* Output-2.mp4 (Generated from Input-2.mp4)
+* ...
+* Output-10.mp4

+The outputs highlight the transformations made by:

+* **Frame Extraction:** Breaking the input video into frames.
+* **Captioning:** Generating descriptive captions for each frame.
+* **Generation:** Creating AI-driven animated video outputs with text prompts.

+### How to View

+To explore the input and output files:

+1. Navigate to the respective folders in this repository:
+   * `inputs/`
+   * `outputs/`
+2. Compare the raw input videos with the processed outputs to observe the effectiveness of the system.

 ## 📄 License

 Distributed under the MIT License.
 See `LICENSE` for more information.